Selph-Made-Solutions/CODStatusBot/README.md

 - Data is used solely for monitoring account status and providing notifications.
 - No data is shared with third parties.
 - Users can delete their data at any time using the `/removeaccount` command.
+- We employ industry-standard security practices to protect your data.

 ## Recent Changes and Updates

-- Added global announcement feature for important updates
-- Implemented user-specific EZ-Captcha API key support
-- Added customizable check intervals for users with personal API keys
+- Optimized bot performance for 300+ Discord servers
+- Implemented database connection pooling for improved scalability
+- Added caching mechanisms to reduce API calls and improve response times
+- Enhanced rate limiting to ensure fair usage across all servers
-- Improved error handling and logging
+- Improved error handling and logging for better issue resolution
-- Enhanced notification system with cooldowns and user preferences
-- Implemented account check toggling feature
-- Added detailed account logs viewing
+- Implemented performance monitoring to maintain high uptime and responsiveness

 ## Disclaimer